 What are Dental Crowns?

 A dental crown is essentially a tooth-shaped cover for your actual tooth.
 It covers up your actual tooth in order to change its size, shape, or general appearance.
-These crowns are cemented in their place so they completely cover up the visible parts of the teeth over the gum line.
+These dental crowns Houston tx are cemented in their place so they completely cover up the visible parts of the teeth over the gum line.
 They also protect the teeth from damage or decay.
+You can make use of various crowns kinds on your teeth.
+Dental crowns like onlays and 3/4 crowns don’t completely cover your teeth as standard dental crowns.
+A conventional crown will protect your entire teeth.
+When you still have a healthy and strong tooth structure, onlays and 3/4 crowns could be appropriate.
 These are preferable to other solutions like dental fillings and veneers because they are extremely strong and can last a lifetime.

 Necessity of Dental Crowns

-Dental crowns serve a number of purposes.
+Dental crowns in Houston serve several purposes.
 The following are some of the primary reasons you may need dental crowns:

 - Protecting weak or decaying teeth from damage, fractures, or cracks.